Who are we?

 When the gift of National Museums Liverpool membership is given to an individual or family, the name and address and gift details are recorded on our systems to ensure smooth delivery of membership benefits.
 The gift buyer can ask us to anonymise this information at any time and this will not affect the delivery of membership benefits.

 Children’s records are only created for the purposes of delivering the benefits of family membership, under the express permission of the parent or guardian and will not be used for any purpose other than the delivery of the membership benefits, for example to produce and administer a membership card.
 Children will not be contacted separately by National Museums Liverpool; the communications for their membership benefits is always through the parent or guardian.
 When a membership is renewed, consent for a child’s membership record to remain is re-sought.

 Our websites and apps

-Please note that this data protection statement applies to the websites and apps of National Museums Liverpool.
+Please note that this privacy statement applies to the websites and apps of National Museums Liverpool.

 If you follow a link to a third party website, the data protection statement on that site should be consulted.

-You can send us your enquiries and comments directly through this website or via one of the visitor questionnaires we sometimes feature.
-You can also contact us by post (see the foot of this document).
-If you use a contact form on the website you do not need to give any personal information, eg your email address or name, unless you want us to respond to your enquiry, in which case you should at least give us your email address.
+You can send us your enquiries and comments directly through our website.
+You can also contact us by post (see address at the end of this document).
+If you use a contact form on the website you do not need to give any personal information, e.g. your email address or name, unless you want us to respond to your enquiry, in which case you should provide us with your email address as a minimum.
 When dealing with your enquiry we do not pass any personal information outside our organisation, nor do we use that information for any other purpose without first seeking your permission.
-If you require a response from us we will need to record your personal contact details to be able to reply to you and to track the progress of your request.
-Details held in our tracking system are archived after we have dealt with your enquiry and deleted after six months.
+If you require a response from us, we will need to record your personal contact details to be able to reply to you and to track the progress of your request.

 Our websites and apps use Google Analytics, a digital analytics service provided by Google.
 This helps us to analyse how our visitors use our websites and apps so that we can improve them for future visitors.